Héritage Montréal

 Built for Expo and named "Île-Sainte-Hélène" at the time, Jean-Drapeau station is another example of concrete in action.
 The station's walls are made of fluted concrete.
 They are also adorned with painted concrete works of art by the station's architect, Jean Dumontier, recalling the theme of Expo 67.
 The station's exterior is also made of textured concrete.

-Habitat 67 comprises 354 modules and 158 apartments.
-The complex was intended as an alternative housing concept to post-war American suburbia.
-Designed by architect Moshe Safdie, it was built between 1965 and 1970.
+Habitat 67 consists of 354 modules and 158 apartments.
+The complex was designed as an alternative to post-war American suburban housing.
+Designed by architect Moshe Safdie, its construction spanned from 1965 to 1970.
 The project makes innovative use of prefabricated reinforced concrete modules.
-The last witness to Expo 67, this architectural monument has won international acclaim for its avant-garde design.
-On April 18, 2002, Héritage Montréal submits a request for Habitat 67 to ministère de la Culture and Communications to ensure the site's recognition and influence.
-On October 9, 2008, the Minister of Culture, Christine Saint-Pierre, formally announced her intention to classify this Montreal landmark.
+The last remaining vestige of Expo 67, this architectural monument is internationally recognized for its avant-garde design.
+On April 18, 2002, Héritage Montréal a request to ministère de la Culture Communications to classify Habitat 67 as a heritage site in order to ensure its recognition and promotion.
+On October 9, 2008, Minister of Culture Christine Saint-Pierre formally announced her intention to classify this Montreal landmark.
 Habitat 67, including Moshe Safdie's apartment, was classified as a historic monument on February 26, 2009.
-Our team dedicated an InspirAction to the project!
-Click here to read it:
+Our team even dedicated an InspirAction to it!
+Check it out here:

 Olympic Park